AAlimi7/AAlimi7/README.md

 | **[Beach Life](https://github.com/Hafizalimi7/beach-life#readme)** | A web application that helps users locate their nearest beach in England and provides weather and tide information | https://github.com/Hafizalimi7/beach-life |MongoDB (Atlas), Mongoose, ReactJS, Nodejs, Express |
 | [**Acebook**]( https://github.com/Hafizalimi7/acebook-node-priceless#readme)| Full stack Facebook clone.
 Originally built with Handlebars and passwords are encrypted using Bcrypt | https://github.com/Hafizalimi7/acebook-node-priceless |Node.js, MongoDB, Mongoose, Express, Handlebars, Cypress, Jest |
 | [**MakersBnB**](https://github.com/Hafizalimi7/makers_bnb#readme)| (full stack) - Airbnb clone with user registration, authentication, list a property, book a property and confirm a booking.
 (WIP) |https://github.com/Hafizalimi7/makers_bnb| Ruby, RSpec, Capybara, Sinatra, PostgreSQL, HTML, CSS |

-## Skills

-***Team-player***<br>
-Always comfortable finding my place in a team, whether that calls for knuckling down and getting my hands dirty or offering leadership when the situation arises.
-I genuinely enjoy working with others; camaraderie and support are always great motivators for creating high-quality projects.
-The Makers course led us to work on individual and joint projects, and I was comfortable with either arrangement.
-One of my strengths is ensuring that everyone has the opportunity to put forward their ideas so that we identify the best solution most effectively.

-This came into play during our [Makers Final Project](https://github.com/Hafizalimi7/beach-life), where I encouraged other quieter members to offer their thoughts and present my own.
-I also solidified my skills by either providing leadership or encouraging and supporting others who lead, depending on the team's needs.

-My previous experience working within a tech team has been beneficial, too; it was imperative that I could mediate between our team members to communicate all requests and technical issues.

-***Creative***<br>
-My creative side mostly stems from my footballer background as an ex-footballer creativilty requires players to know themselves, work with each other, and understand the very best ways in which they can combine.
-Practising therefore has to include the development of skill, spatial awareness and an awareness of how individuals themselves and others play.
-I've learn't how to implement these skills into Software Developemt.
-These skills has also allowed me to make or edit assets if needed, understand copyright, and design stylish modern web apps.

-***Self-motivated***<br>
-Now that I am developing and maintaining software, my enthusiasm is boundless.
-I am eager to learn as much as possible and continue improving as a developer.
-I am excited to work on new challenges, gain new knowledge and use my existing skills to enhance my future projects.

-I am continuing my personal development through the [Odin Project](https://www.theodinproject.com/), and I plan to use React JS to build a new art portfolio.
-I love that there is always something to learn within the software industry, as long as you have the motivation to do so.
-I am highly motivated, and unafraid of challenge.
-I do not shy away from difficult or time-consuming tasks.

 ## Hobbies